t4d-classes/bootcamp_09142020/apollo-graphql-app-starter/exercises/exercise-4.md

 # Exercise 4

-1. Implement the Append Color mutation.

-2. Implement the Remove Color and Car mutation.

-3. Verify all mutations in the GraphQL Playground.
+1. Implement a delete button for the Car Table.
+Use the same approach as we did in Car Tool.
+Place button in a new column on each car data row.

-4. Ensure it works.
+2. Ensure it works!